18F/Dot-Net-Encasement/README.md

 ## Part 1: Setting up a new Web API application

 Open a terminal, and Navigate to a new directory.
-Create a set of parallel directories to hold your new Web API application and test:
+Create a set of parallel directories to hold your new Web API application and tests:

 ```bash
 $ mkdir WebApi WebApi.Tests